Chromium99/Planterbox/docs/Research and Analysis of Existing Technologies/Research and Analysis of Existing Technologies.md

   Develop an AI model for plant identification using image recognition.
 Evaluate the model's performance and fine-tune it for accuracy and efficiency.

   **Relevance:**
   The AI model is the core of the application, allowing users to identify plants and receive care instructions.
-Its performance will impacts user satisfaction.
+Its performance will impact user satisfaction with the app.

-## 3. Research Exisiting Technologies and Methodologies
+## 3. Research Existing Technologies and Methodologies

 ### **Subtask 1: [Datasets](https://github.com/Chromium99/Planterbox/blob/main/docs/Datasets/Dataset%20Links%20and%20Descriptions.md)**